Nexosis/nexosis.github.io/_guides/sessions.md

 title: Sessions
 description: What is a Session in the Nexosis API?
 category: Nexosis Concepts
-subcategory: Run a session
+subcategory: Build a model
-tags: [impact analysis, predict]
+tags: [impact analysis, predict, forecasting, classification, regression, anomaly detection]
 quick_link: true
 use_codestyles: true
 order: 8